-As recreation has always been a big part of the lives of Winkler Canvas’s customers, Winkler used their creative abilities and desire to learn and grow to design and manufacture camper add-a-rooms, hunting cabins, boat travel covers, personal greenhouses, ATV cabs and garage mats.
+Recreation has always been a big part of the lives of Winkler Canvas’s customers.
+Winkler used their creative abilities and desire to design and manufacture camper add-a-rooms, hunting cabins, boat travel covers, personal greenhouses, ATV cabs and garage mats.

 In 2009, Winkler Canvas was approached by a TV series called the Re-inventers.
 Working off of an old patent, Winkler Canvas “re-invented” a suitcase which opened into a life preserver, which was used on the show.